astridx/meinblog/content/posts/joomla/8die-datenbank-nutzen.en.md

 <!-- prettier-ignore -->
 #### [administrator/components/com\_foos/ src/View/Foo/HtmlView.php](https://github.com/astridx/boilerplate/compare/t6...t6b#diff-d25fe4d29c25ccf10e0ba6ecaf837294)

-The file `administrator/components/com_foos/ src/View/ F o o /HtmlView.php` organises the view of an element.
-Be careful not to mix this up this with the file `administrator/components/com_foos/ src/View/ F o o s /HtmlView.php`, which displays all elements in an overview list.
+The file `administrator/components/com_foos/ src/View/Foo/HtmlView.php` organises the view of an element.
+Be careful not to mix this up this with the file `administrator/components/com_foos/ src/View/Foo s /HtmlView.php`, which displays all elements in an overview list.
 To edit an element, we need a toolbar just like in the list view.
 The display itself is done as usual via the method `display` of the class `BaseHtmlView`.
 Only our special features are given via `$this->form = $this->get('Form');` and `$this->item = $this->get('Item');`.

 [administrator/components/com_foos/ src/View/Foo/HtmlView.php](https://github.com/astridx/boilerplate/blob/db7d51d50ff1ac238d8fd979b65acd54f157e586/src/administrator/components/com_foos/src/View/Foo/HtmlView.php)